justinrumpf/Football-Playbook/README.md

 # Football Playbook
-Teach kids about programming by developing a flag football playbook.
+Learn about programming by developing a flag football playbook website.

 Learn how to create a web page with this easy to follow example using HTML/CSS/JAVASCRIPT.